 - Mortgages taken out prior to 1st January 2004 are no longer eligible for mortgage interest relief.

-- Top up loans / equity release loans taken out since 1st January 2004 on these pre-2004 loans may be eligible for mortgage interest relief provided they are used to purchase, repair, develop or improve your sole or main residence situated in the state.
+- Top up loans / equity release loans taken out since 1st January 2004 on these pre-2004 loans may be eligible for the relief provided they are used to purchase, repair, develop or improve your sole or main residence situated in the state.

 - If you took out a loan outside those dates the existing rules remain unchanged.